nicolezattarin/COVID19-Italy-phase2-enriched-dataset/results/RESULTS.md

 Regions' populations vary wildly, so please note that the scale on the y-axes is generally different from region to region, this is an important aspect to consider when analyzing these trends.

-These graphs show, at a first glance, the difference in each Region's ability to contain the epidemic.
+These plots show, at a first glance, the difference in each Region's ability to contain the epidemic.

 ## Deaths in the second semester of 2020 vs previous years
 **Introduction**